Deformation Theory for Finite Cluster Complexes: Introduction

 This leads to our second result: \begin{thm}[Theorem \ref{thm:hilb}\ref{part:h2}] Let $\A$ be a cluster algebra of finite cluster type.
 The fiber over zero of $\spec \A^\univ\to \Aff^p$ is the scheme cut out by the Stanley-Reisner ideal of the cluster complex $\K$. \end{thm} A key ingredient for this theorem is the folklore result that for cluster algebras of finite type (with non-invertible frozen variables), the extended cluster monomials form a basis (see Theorem \ref{thm:basis}).
 This statement is a consequence of the machinery of \cite{GHKK}.

 Under some additional assumptions on $\A$, we are able to give new interpretations of the cluster algebra $\A^\univ$.
 The first shows that under appropriate hypotheses, $\A^\univ$ may be constructed from $\A$ by essentially acting on $\A$ by a torus: \begin{thm}[Theorem \ref{thm:hilb}\ref{part:h4}] Let $\A$ be a positively graded cluster algebra of finite cluster type and full rank.
-Then the family $\spec \A^\univ\to \Aff^p$ arises as the restriction of the universal family for a multigraded Hilbert scheme to a partial closure of the torus orbit of the point corresponding to the algebra $\A$. \end{thm} An equivalent result was shown by Bossinger, Mohammadi, and N\'ajera Ch\'avez \cite{BMN} in the special cases when $\A$ is the coordinate ring of the Grassmannian $\Gr(2,n)$ or $\Gr(3,6)$, see Remark \ref{rem:BMN}.
+Then the family $\spec \A^\univ\to \Aff^p$ arises as the restriction of the universal family for a multigraded Hilbert scheme to a partial closure of the torus orbit of the point corresponding to the algebra $\A$. \end{thm} In the special cases when $\A$ is the coordinate ring of the Grassmannian $\Gr(2,n)$ $(n\geq 4)$ or $\Gr(3,6)$, Bossinger, Mohammadi, and N\'ajera Ch\'avez \cite{BMN} show that $A^\univ$ may be obtained via a particular construction from Gr\"obner theory.
+Our theorem is a generalization of this, as explained in Remark \ref{rem:BMN}.

 In our second interpretation of $\A^\univ$, we show that under appropriate hypotheses, $\A^\univ$ can be reconstructed from the cluster complex $\K$ (and a little extra data) via deformation theory.
-We say that a cluster algebra $\A$ has \emph{enough} frozen variables if properties T0* and T1 are satisfied, see Definitions \ref{defn:T0*} and \ref{defn:T1}. \begin{thm}[Theorem \ref{thm:versal}] Let $\A$ be a cluster algebra of finite cluster type with $p$ cluster and $q$ frozen variables, and assume it has enough frozen variables.
+We say that a cluster algebra $\A$ has \emph{enough} frozen variables if property T1 is satisfied, see Definition \ref{defn:T1}. \begin{thm}[Theorem \ref{thm:versal}] Let $\A$ be a cluster algebra of finite cluster type with $p$ cluster and $q$ frozen variables, and assume it has enough frozen variables.
 Let $\TT$ be the torus of the ambient space for the cluster embedding $\spec \A\subseteq \Aff^{p+q}$, and $H\subseteq \TT$ the maximal subgroup fixing $\spec \A$.
 Then there is a canonical $\TT$-equivariant $H$-invariant semiuniversal deformation $\cY\to \Aff^p$ of $(\spec S_{\K})\times \Aff^q$, and it may be canonically identified with the family $\spec \A^\univ\to \Aff^p$. \end{thm}

 The slightly more general statement of Theorem \ref{thm:versal} may be applied even when $\A$ does not have ``enough'' frozen variables.
 See \S\ref{ex:g2} for an example illustrating the reconstruction of $\A^{\univ}$ from $\K$.